HNLMS Abraham Crijnssen (1936): Decommissioning and preservation

-The ship was removed from the Navy List in 1960.
-After leaving service, Abraham Crijnssen was donated to the Sea Cadet Corps (Zeekadetkorps Nederland) for training purposes.
+Abraham Crijnssen was removed from the Navy List in 1960.
+After leaving service, she was donated to the Sea Cadet Corps (Zeekadetkorps Nederland) for training purposes.
 She was docked at The Hague from 1962 to 1972, after which she was moved to Rotterdam.
 The ship was also used as a storage hulk during this time.

 In 1995, Abraham Crijnssen was marked for preservation by the Dutch Navy Museum at Den Helder.
 She was retrofitted to her wartime configuration.